 It’s used mainly in the United Kingdom and the United States for large companies that strive off big decisions that can cost a lot of money.
 More prestigious companies with huge staffs are using the SHL test all the time and for good reason – if you can stay calm and pass the SHL Test, then you should be able to handle most of the situations that come your way in the run of a workweek.

-Companies use the SHL Test to help them decide if a candidate is able to handle strict deadlines, make big decisions, and is able to maintain a calm composure during a hectic, busy time.
+Companies use the SHL Test to help them decide if a candidate can handle strict deadlines, make big decisions, and can maintain a calm composure during a hectic, busy time.

 What Companies Use SHL Tests?

-There are some huge companies that use pre-employment tests like the SHL test and more before hiring someone.
+Some huge companies use pre-employment tests like the SHL test and more before hiring someone.
 Some companies used them even before conducting 1-on-1 interviews.

 Below are a few of the most well-known companies using these type of assessment tests: